bvanburensky/SFDCPowerScripts-Code-Data-Sync/README.md

    #        if retrieve and deploy are false then nothing is going to happen
    $deploy = $true
    ```
-5. the script scans the sobject files and where the ignore is false it adds for processing
+6. the script scans the sobject files and where the ignore is false it adds for processing
-6. the import order determines the order the SOQL is processed and is important when there aree related dependencies ie SBQQ__summary__c needs to be inserted before the the price rule that usses it.
+7. the import order determines the order the SOQL is processed

+   1. This is important when upserting new records with related dependencies ie SBQQ__summary__c needs to be inserted before the the price rule that uses it.
-7. the where clause helps filtere those records for the current sprint
+8. the where clause helps filter those records for the current sprint
-8. which brings us back to the external ids.  after the inital loading of external ids where test and production are in sync and you add fields, make the date part of the external id for new records that are being addeed. this makes them easy to ideentify for migraton to prod
+9. which brings us back to the external ids.  after the inital loading of external ids where test and production are in sync and you add new records  make the date part of the external id for new records that are being addeed. this makes them easy to ideentify for migraton to prod. and provides a history of when the record was created  and deploydto production
-9. ****where external_id__c = 'EX-20260415.01"
+10. ****where external_id__c >= 'EX-20260415.01"

 ```
 $packageHash = @{}